hanneskaeufler/crytic/README.md

 #### StringLiteralChange

-This mutation changes literal occurances of string by appending the string `__crytic__`.
+This mutant changes literal occurances of string by appending the string `__crytic__`.
 A typical mutation is:

 ```diff
 - "Welcome"